 To achieve permanent pain relief and sustained improvement in your ability to live pain-free and without limitation, requires a program of hands-on techniques, corrective rehabilitative exercise and optimal posture/movement pattern retraining.

 And yet, this program will also be adequate, if it is not intense enough to change the excessive or abnormal mechanics and the postural movement habits that have created them, permanently.

-Not only does this mean that you will prevent further flare-ups and the possibility of re-injury, you will actually perform every day movements better, with more freedom, strength, control and confidence as well as with less fatigue.
+Not only does this mean that you will prevent further flare-ups and the possibility of re-injury, but you will also actually perform everyday movements better, with more freedom, strength, control, and confidence as well as with less fatigue.